NumEconCopenhagen/projects-2023-hello-world-1/dataproject/README.md

 The **results** of the project can be seen from running [dataproject1.ipynb].

-We apply the **following datasets** that can be found under the subfolder data:
+We apply the **following datasets** that can be found under the subfolder 'data':

 1. alconsp.xlsx (https://ourworldindata.org/alcohol-consumption)
 1. lifeexp.xlsx (https://ourworldindata.org/life-expectancy)